 Scholarships will disburse in two halves unless you file a Scholarship Redistribution Form to change the award portions.

-One Loan Entrance Counseling session will cover you for both the Unsubsidized Stafford Loan and the Graduate PLUS Loan.
+Only one Loan Entrance Counseling session is required for both the Direct Unsubsidized Loan and the Graduate PLUS Loan.

 Be aware that there are origination fees associated with your loans.
 These funds will already be taken out by the U.S. Department of Education before your aid disburses to your student account.